burhanmt/property/Readme.md

 - to create a db and fill in the credentials constants which are in src/Settings.php file.

 ## Conclusion
 In a nutshell, I developed  readable, expandable test project.
-I am not so  satisfied of the codes which I've written to develop it in terms of visual design and architectural design.

-> Quality code requires to spend more time and think.
+I am not so  satisfied of the codes which I've written, so quality code requires to spend more time and think.